 Presbyterian College admits students based on their academic and personal qualifications.
-Admission decisions are made after careful review of the application, high school transcript, class rank, scores from the SAT or the American College Testing Program (ACT), and writing ability.
-An interview is preferred, a recommendation from a high school official is encouraged, and interested students are urged to visit the campus.
+Admission decisions are made after a holistic review of a student's application, high school transcript, standardized test scores, and/or writing ability.
+Submission of recommendation letters, résumé, and essays are encouraged, and interested students are urged to visit the campus.
 The College does not discriminate against applicants or students on the basis of culture, ethnicity, race, religion, sexual orientation, gender, age, national origin, socioeconomic background, or physical ability.
-PC reserves the right to refuse the original application or the readmission for any semester of any student who, in the opinion of the Admissions Committee, does not fit into the scholastic or social life of the campus.
+PC reserves the right to refuse the readmission or the original application of any student who, in the opinion of the Office of Admissions, does not fit into the scholastic or social life of the campus.
 PC adheres to the National Association for College Admission Counseling's Statements of Principles of Good Practice and the Statement of Students' Rights and Responsibilities.